annieandongmei/Cross-Interfaces-Intelligent-Customer-Engagement/README.md

 ## 4. How to Build it ##
 The lab is Lex-centered to demonstrate omni-channel. </br>

 Hands-on Lab Level 300 - **Build the new omni-channel in the fastest way using AWS: How to build ONE chatbot and use it on SIX channels?
-Web, Telephony, Facebook, Alexa, Mobile Apps, Sumerian (Virtual Avatar)**
+Web, Telephony (Amazon Connect), Facebook, Alexa, Mobile Apps, Virtual Avatar (Amazon Sumerian)** </br>
-This Lab will cover AWS Lambda, Amazon Lex, AWS Mobile Services, Alexa Skill Kit, Sumerian, Amazon Connect.
+This Lab will cover AWS Lambda, Amazon Lex, AWS Mobile Services, Alexa Skill Kit, Sumerian, Amazon Connect.</br>
+*This is draft only.
+The lab is modular and do not need to cover all channels if not required.
+If Amazon Connect is the focus, there can be more content on Amazon Connect, Data Dipping, Lambda, Lex, and no need to cover Web, Alexa, etc.*